DFE/MONK/doc/source/contributing.rst

 Then a maintainer will close the issue and merge the feature branch with the ``dev`` branch, thereby solving the issue.

-As you might have noticed, the last steps were explained more broadly.
-They require a deeper understanding of git and by that point, a :term:`MONK` developer will probably already help you, anyway.
+As you might have noticed, the last steps were explained in less detail than the previous ones.
+They require a deeper understanding of git which is beyond the scope of this documentation.
+By that point, a :term:`MONK` developer will probably already help you, anyway.

 .. _contrib-final: